-Bob Fay opened the gates for me yesterday at the Yakima Valley Fair & Rodeo Grounds in Grandview.
-Bob has lived his entire life here in Grandview, knows everyone, feels deeply connected to the community, and it shows.
+Bob Fay opened the gates for me at the Grandview Fair & Rodeo Grounds yesterday.
+Bob has lived his entire life here in Grandview, knows everyone, feels deeply connected to the community and it shows.
 He’s the kind of community member you wish you had 100 of!!.
 Community members who are there when something needs to be done.
 He is no youngster.
-This homemade wooden sign hangs on the exterior metal building next to my campsite.
+This hangs on the exterior metal building next to my campsite:

 Yakima Valley Fair and Rodeo